Evidence for a high-z ISW signal from supervoids in the distribution of eBOSS quasars: Results

 \subsection{Main findings}

-We further examined the ISW signals in our 4 redshift bins, and present our main results in Figure \ref{fig:figure_3}.
-We fitted the $\Lambda$CDM template profile to the data with a varying $A_\mathrm{ISW}$ amplitude, and kept the shape of the ISW imprint profiles fixed.
-We made the following observations on the $A_\mathrm{ISW}$ amplitudes from the measured ISW profiles: \begin{itemize} \item at redshifts $0.8<z<1.2$, we found an excess ISW signal with $A_\mathrm{ISW}\approx3.6\pm2.1$ amplitude.
+We further examined the ISW signals in our 4 redshift bins, and present our main results in Figure \ref{fig:figure_3}, which allows an assessment of the consistency of the eBOSS and MXXL results given the uncertainties, without any $A_\mathrm{ISW}$ fitting analysis.
+We then fit the $\Lambda$CDM template profile to the eBOSS data with a varying $A_\mathrm{ISW}$ amplitude, and kept the shape of the ISW imprint profiles fixed.

+Here we note that, as the expected ISW signals goes to \emph{zero} towards higher redshifts in the $\Lambda$CDM model, the determination of the $A_\mathrm{ISW}$ observation-to-simulation ratio parameter becomes increasingly noisy.
+Nonetheless, Figures \ref{fig:figure_2a}, \ref{fig:figure_2}, and \ref{fig:figure_3} offer a chance to compare the simulated and observed signals without the ISW amplitude-fitting procedure and visually assess the significance of any deviation between data and simulations in the light of the uncertainties.
+We found that the visually determined significance from stacked ISW images with a $\Lambda$CDM signal plus random noise realisations added to it (Figures \ref{fig:figure_2a}, \ref{fig:figure_2}), and the errors on radial ISW profiles determined from random measurements (Figure \ref{fig:figure_3}) are fully consistent with each other ($S/N\lesssim2$, see below).

+Given the above cautionary notes on the interpretation of our ISW amplitude-fitting results, we made the following observations on the $A_\mathrm{ISW}$ amplitudes determined from simulated MXXL and measured eBOSS ISW profiles: \begin{itemize} \item at redshifts $0.8<z<1.2$, we found an excess ISW signal with $A_\mathrm{ISW}\approx3.6\pm2.1$ amplitude.
 This appears to be consistent with the $A_\mathrm{ISW}\approx5.2\pm1.6$ amplitude constrained from the DES Y3 and BOSS data at $0.2<z<0.9$.

 \item the observed eBOSS signal is consistent with the $\Lambda$CDM expectation ($A_\mathrm{ISW}\approx-0.9\pm2.9$) at $1.2<z<1.5$, where the $\Lambda$CDM and AvERA models predict similar amplitudes.
 The potentially spurious signals that are seen outside the supervoids ($R/R_{v}>1$) do not significantly affect the overall best-fit amplitude, that is also consistent with zero signal.